nikhiljainlive/Gitpod-Swift/MultipleSwiftFilesRunner/README.md

-# This is an example for running multiple Swift files through [Swift Package Manager](https://swift.org/getting-started/#using-the-package-manager)
+# This is an example for running multiple Swift files using [Swift Package Manager](https://swift.org/getting-started/#using-the-package-manager)

 To create swift target using Swift Package Manager :